MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/os/apt.md

 ## All

-This is useful for a Dockerfile.
+This is useful for a Dockerfile:

 ```ah
 apt update